PhoenixTales/wiki.gothicarchive.org/characters.md

 - `Old Camp Mercenary_ with ID `SLD_MAINGATEGUARDT1`, removed in late alpha
 - `During the day I'm the boss of the south gate!`

+## Grey Baron
+- `EBR_103` / `Grauer Baron` from alpha builds
+- this fictional character is likely depicted on a painting by _Uwe Meyer_, which in-game hangs above the throne of _Big Boss_
+  - the throne room on that painting is definitely not part of any castle under the Barrier

 ## Grimface
 - _Old Camp Mercenary_ with ID `SLD_GRIMFACE`, removed in late alpha
 - `Oh man, that Quicktongue is a crazy weirdo!
 Trying to steal our workhorses!
 Tststs!
 I'll give you some good advice.
 Stay away from his cult.
 I heard the gurus are gradually burning your mind out of your skull.
 It won't be long before Quicktongue wakes up with a knife in his back.
 (Harharhar!!!)`